Web Design & Development

 Key Takeaway

-An image with map is one of the most underutilized tools in a web designer’s toolkit.
-When built with clean HTML, strong accessibility practices, and performance-first thinking, it delivers interactive experiences that engage users and support your site’s SEO simultaneously.
+An image with map is one of the most underutilised tools in a web designer’s toolkit.
+When built with clean HTML, strong accessibility practices, performance-first thinking, and a clear internal linking strategy, it delivers interactive experiences that engage users and support your site’s SEO simultaneously — all without requiring a single JavaScript framework.